phillipedwards/aws-ts-apigw-lambda/README.md

 5. execute `npm run test` to trigger a new notification

 Make sure to run `pulumi destroy` to clean up your resources when you're finished.

+## NOTE: A 'src' directory containing valid lambda function code is required for this solution to work.